Skip to main content

 • gameplay

-• “The gameplay is really the king when it comes to a title like this.
-The controls are very tight and responsive, you can control your momentum and have solid air control, making the platforming all the more engaging.
-The 3D space allows crazy skips and adds challenge depending on your depth perception.”
+• “The gameplay is really the king when it comes to a title like this, the controls are very tight and responsive and you are able to control your momentum and have solid air control, making the platforming all the more engaging.
+The 3D space can work to your advantage to make crazy skips like going outside the proximity of certain obstacles to do some of the time trials or avoid obstacles if you know what you are doing.”

-• “The movement is fixed to 8 cardinal directions for some bizarre reason, so gameplay never feels precise and it never feels like you're moving in the direction you actually want to go.”
+• “The movement is fixed to 8 cardinal directions for some bizarre reason, so gameplay never feels precise and it never feels like you're moving in the direction you actually want to go in.”

 • graphics